mokMan23/shoui520.github.io/docs/vn-winxp.md

 Hypervisor (e.g. QEMU, VirtualBox) & AMD-V/VT-x enabled, or hardware capable of running XP

-Windows XP ISO & Product Key - Google is your friend, SP3 Professional VL ISOs are highly recommended.
+Windows XP ISO & Product Key - Google is your friend, SP3 Professional VL ISOs are recommended.

 ## Setup

 !!! tip "At least 512MB is recommended for a basic Service Pack 3 install, 1-2 GB for Yomitan & web browsing."
-	More than 2GB is unnecessary for XP, and any other 32-bit OS, since no program will be able to use more than 2 GB. **If you connect your machine to the Internet, [updating](https://legacyupdate.net/) is HIGHLY recommended.**
+	More than 2GB is unnecessary for XP, and any other 32-bit OS, since no program will be able to use more than 2 GB. **If you connect your machine to the Internet, [updating](https://legacyupdate.net/) is strongly recommended.**
 	Some VNs also check your formats, location, and time zone as a method of region-locking.
 A non-Japanese locale breaks text in VNs, showing garbage instead.

 1. You will be greeted with a blue installation screen.
 Follow the instructions until you're asked to format your drive.
 Choose NTFS ("Quick" format, if it's available) & wait until your system reboots.